Municipal corporation: India

 Municipal corporations are the local bodies responsible for governing large urban areas in India.
 Their establishment is mandated by the 74th amendment, and each municipal corporation is established through and governed by municipal acts passed by state legislatures.
-The Greater Chennai Corporation is the oldest municipal corporation in India.
+The Greater Chennai Corporation is the oldest municipal corporation in India, and the oldest in the Commonwealth outside Britain.

 Ireland

 The title "corporation" was used in boroughs from soon after the Norman conquest until the Local Government Act 2001.
 Under the 2001 act, county boroughs were renamed "cities" and their corporations became "city councils"; other borough corporations were renamed "borough councils".

 After the Partition of Ireland, the corporations in the Irish Free State were Dublin, Cork, Limerick and Waterford (county boroughs) and Drogheda, Kilkenny, Sligo, Clonmel, and Wexford (non-county boroughs).
 Dún Laoghaire gained borough status in 1930 as "The Corporation of Dun Laoghaire".
 Galway's borough status, lost in 1840, was restored in 1937; it was formally styled "the Mayor, Aldermen and Burgesses of the Borough of Galway", but referred to as "the Corporation".